3.3.2 Domestic Abuse

 A MARAC is a multi-agency meeting which focuses on the highest risk victims of domestic abuse at that point of time.
 The identification of high risk victims has been made possible by the adoption of the national DASH Risk Assessment Tool, for use across a wide range of agencies.
 This has permitted practitioners, both within and outside of the criminal justice system, to use an evidence based tool to identify high risk victims of domestic abuse.
 See Section 7.5, Undertaking a DASH Risk Assessment for more information.

 The MARAC is a process involving the participation of all the key statutory and voluntary agencies who might be involved in supporting a victim of domestic abuse.
 This includes the criminal justice system, those supporting children, representatives from health services, the local authority, housing, substance misuse and, critically, specialist domestic abuse services, including the Independent Domestic Violence Advocacy Service (IDVAS).
-An IDVA is a specialist caseworker who receives accredited training to work with high risk victims of Domestic Abuse.
+An IDVA is a specialist caseworker who receives accredited training to work with high risk victims of Domestic Abuse (in Sheffield IDVAs work across all risk levels).
 See Local Contacts.

 In Sheffield, the MARAC meetings are held three times a month and focus on up to 30 high risk victims at a time.
 Relevant information is shared about the victim, any children, any other adults at risk and the perpetrator in each case, and multi-agency action plans are developed.
 The aim is to increase the safety and well-being of the adults and children involved and address the risks posed by the perpetrator, to prevent repeat victimisation, and potential domestic homicides.
 See Section 7.5, Undertaking a DASH Risk Assessment and Section 7.6, Referring to the High Risk Cases to the Multi-Agency Risk Assessment Conference Process (MARAC).
 More information can be found on the Sheffield DACT website.